spencermyoung513/gpa/README.md

 ### Install Project Dependencies

-`gpa` is managed via the `uv` package manager ((installation instructions)[https://docs.astral.sh/uv/getting-started/installation/]).
+`gpa` is managed via the `uv` package manager ([installation instructions](https://docs.astral.sh/uv/getting-started/installation/)).
 To install the dependencies, simply run `uv sync` from the root directory of the repository after cloning.

 ### Install Pre-Commit Hook